THE SEVEN BODIES OF MAN - A brief exploration

 The Monadic Spark is a ray of the pure, Universal Spiritual Flame; a spark thrown out into the descending and ascending cycles of Involution and Evolution.
 Over untold aeons these sparks gather experience and evolve through all known states of existence, becoming conscious by infinitesimal degrees, until they eventually pass through the animal kingdom and graduate into the human state.
 In a human, the Divine Spark has become a continuous thread or ray from the Spiritual Plane to the Physical brain, with nodes or centres of awareness in all of the intervening bodies.
 As humans we are self conscious and aware beings superior to all lesser life forms but still have a long way to go before completing our evolution.
 When we have completed the whole cycle, from divine spark to divine being, we will join the ranks of the Devas or Shining Ones, or the Creative Hierarchies of Gods from previous aeonic cycles.

-To learn more of the amazing teachings of the Divine Wisdom or Theosophy, email the Secretary (address above) or go to a theosophical meeting near you.
+To learn more about the Theosophical Society in Wales email the Secretary ( firstname.lastname@example.org ) or go to a theosophical meeting near you. - MEETINGS

 ‘May all beings fulfil their divine potential’.